 “Be friendly, but not friends,” is just part of the advice Folsom property management firms give to new landlords who enter the real estate investing industry.
 It can be a fine line, but maintaining professionalism and upholding lease agreement rules while still being kind and respectful is crucial to having a successful tenant-landlord relationship.
 Another way to look at it is “The Golden Rule of Property Management in Folsom.”
 Treat your tenants the way you would want to be treated.
-The experts at RPM SAC-METRO are providing landlords with the following recipe to help them establish successful relationships and avoid negative tenant interactions.
+The experts at RPM Select are providing landlords with the following recipe to help them establish successful relationships and avoid negative tenant interactions.
 Mix in just the right amount of these tips, and you are sure to have positive and respectful communications with your tenants.

 Don’t Make it Personal

 A house is just a house until you make it your home.
 Whether you intended all along to transition it into a rental property or if life threw you a curveball and forced you into it, you are now making the decision to rent out your home.
 Either way, memories were made in that home, time and hard work were executed there, and you now find yourself with emotional ties to a piece of real estate.
 Folsom property management teams see this love and emotion from landlords to their homes often.
 Unfortunately, it does not serve them well.
 As soon as a property is transferred from personal use into a business investment, it must be treated like a business.
 When emotions are mixed in to a business deal, it is a recipe for disaster.
 No tenant is going to have the emotional attachment to your property like you do.
 After all, they are renters.
 They are temporary.
 Each month that they pay you rent, they are throwing their money away.
 You gain equity, but they gain nothing.
 See the property as emotionally-removed as possible and treat it as a business.